 Here’s a roundup of today’s COVID-19 news in Maine and New England, as of 5:30 p.m.
 Read all of our coronavirus coverage here.

-— Forty-one individuals were hospitalized in Maine as of Saturday with COVID-19.
-Thirty-six people have recovered as of Saturday.
+— Forty-five individuals were hospitalized in Maine as of Sunday with COVID-19, while 41 have recovered and 3,394 have tested negative.

 — Here’s what else we know about the Mainers who have tested positive for COVID-19 so far.

 — We’re tracking the number of coronavirus cases in the state.
 Check out the latest here.

 — Ellsworth charities have seen an increase in virus-related demand, and in volunteers.

 — State courts in Maine will again cut back the hours they are open to the public Monday to help limit the community transmission of COVID-19.